Donda: Songs

-Chris Brown (top) and Soulja Boy (bottom) both publicly made comments aimed at West due to the controversial removal of their respective verses from the album.
+Chris Brown (left) and Soulja Boy (right) both publicly made comments aimed at West due to the controversial removal of their respective verses from the album.

 "Hurricane" was originally previewed via Instagram by West in September 2018 and also leaked online, initially being intended for his scrapped album Yandhi.
 After the song was first previewed, it went through various iterations, with contributions from artists such as KayCyy, Big Sean, and American musician Ty Dolla Sign, of which the latter would feature on "Junya pt 2".
 However, none of their contributions made the final cut of "Hurricane", and they would be replaced with Lil Baby and Canadian singer the Weeknd.
 A song titled "Never Abandon Your Family" was previewed at the first two listening events for Donda on July 22 and August 6, 2021.
 Although the song was not included on the first version of the album, it later appeared on the deluxe edition.
 "Donda", which was initially titled "South Carolina" when previewed at the aforementioned listening parties, originally featured a verse where West traded bars with Pusha T. The verse contained references to West's South Carolina rally from his 2020 presidential campaign.

 The song "New Again", featuring vocals from R&B singer Chris Brown on the chorus, originally included a verse performed by the singer that he later leaked, after publicly calling West a "whole hoe".
 Several critics expressed negative responses to West's choice to remove the verse, including the co-host of The Breakfast Club, Charlamagne tha God, that defined the verse discard as a "poor choice musically".
 On September 28, 2021, the song was updated on streaming services, with Brown being replaced by West and the Sunday Service Choir.
 Rapper Soulja Boy originally recorded a verse for the track "Remote Control", although he was not included on the final version of the song, being replaced with fellow rapper Young Thug.
 Following the album's release, Soulja Boy shared a snippet of his verse to Twitter, with the caption of the post reading, "Fuck Kanye".
 In November 2021, West apologized to Soulja Boy for removing the verse without informing him, though insisted he did so because it was bad.
-Fellow rapper André 3000 also recorded a verse for an unreleased track entitled "Life of the Party", which had been previewed at a listening event for Donda in Las Vegas.
+Fellow rapper André 3000 also recorded a verse for a then unreleased track entitled "Life of the Party", which had been previewed at a listening event for Donda in Las Vegas.
 In the song, West disses Canadian musician Drake, who leaked the song in retaliation amidst a feud between them.
 André 3000 lamented the feud, stating that his verse was written before West's diss.
 The song was later released on the deluxe version of the album, with the Drake diss replaced by an alternate verse from West.